-Each year the Environmental Studies Program is proud to award a number of scholarships to students majoring in any of the degrees offered by the ES Program (B.A., B.S., and Hydrologic Sciences).
-Below is a list of the ES Program Scholarships.
+Each year Environmental Studies is proud to award a number of scholarships to students majoring in any of the degrees offered by the Environmental Studies (B.A., B.S., and Hydrologic Sciences).
+Below is a list of the program scholarships.
 In addition, there are a large number of campus, community, and other scholarship opportunities available and interested students are encouraged to seek out additional information via UCSB's Financial Aid Office.

 Environmental Studies Program Scholarships

 $1,000 in scholarships per year to assist students who enroll in unpaid environmental internships.

 Application Deadline: February 21, 2020

 Description: The Environmental Studies Program awards one to two Barker Scholarship annually to assist a student who enrolls in an unpaid environmental internship.
 The purpose of this scholarship is to lessen the financial burden on students so that they may pursue an unpaid internship and gain valuable hands-on learning experience in the environmental field of their choice.
 The Barker Scholarship will be awarded to one (1) full-time junior or senior Environmental Studies or Hydrology major who possess a minimum overall GPA of 3.0.
 Scholarship can be used any quarter prior to graduation and disbursement of the money is contingent upon securing an internship and enrollment in at least 2 units of ENVS 192, Internship in Environmental Studies.